topcoder-platform/taas-apis/README.md

 - Run `npm run test` to execute unit tests
 - Run `npm run cov` to execute unit tests and generate coverage report.

+## 📋 Code Guidelines

+### General Requirements

+- Split code into reusable methods where applicable.
+- Lint should pass.

+### Documentation and Utils

+When we add, update or delete models and/or endpoints we have to make sure that we keep documentation and utility scripts up to date.

+- Update Swagger.
+- Update Postman.
+- Update mapping definitions for ElasticSearch indexes inside this repository and inside [taas-es-processor](https://github.com/topcoder-platform/taas-es-processor) repository.
+- NPM command `index:all` should re-index data in all ES indexes.
+And there should be an individual NPM command `index:*` which would re-index data only in one ES index.
+- NPM commands `data:import` and `data:export` should support importing/exporting data from/to all the models.
+- NPM commands `create-index` and `delete-index` should support creating/deleting all the indexes.
+- If there are any updates in DB schemas, create a DB migration script inside `migrations` folder which would make any necessary updates to the DB schema.
+Test, that when we migrate DB from the previous state using `npm run migrate`, we get the same exactly the same DB schema as if we create DB from scratch using command `npm run init-db force`.